KMiNT21/telegram-sport-event-bot/README.md

 Then the **/stat** command will display data on group members.
 Specifically, the number of registrations for events and the number of penalty points.
 Penalty points can be assigned to users with the **/penalty USERID** command, for example, for missing events without canceling the application in a timely manner.
 Used only to mark the most irresponsible users.
 If the application/penalty ratio is poor, a yellow card (one, two or three) will be displayed next to the username.

+In addition to English, Ukrainian, Russian and Portuguese languages are also supported.

+You can just use this bot on my server (it's available for now by telegram name [@zp_futsal_bot](https://telegram.me/zp_futsal_bot)).
+Just invite bot to your grup.
+Or install your bot version on your server.

 ## Installation

 First of all you need Python 3.6+.
 Then follow these steps: